KallosP/LeetCode-Problems/README.md

 # LeetCode-Problems
-Collection of all my Leet Code solutions so far in Java.
+Collection of all my Leet Code solutions so far.
+Mostly completed in Java, some C++ solutions.